microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ````

-Use these commands to upload multiple files simultaneously
+Use these commands to upload multiple files simultaneously:

 ````bash